Top 10 Professional Development Goals for Teachers

 5. Implement Differentiated Instruction

-• Work on strategies to address the varied learning abilities and needs within your classroom so that all students can achieve their potential.
+• Work on strategies to address the varied learning abilities and needs within your classroom.
+This will ensure that all students can achieve their potential.

-• Research shows classrooms using differentiated instruction see a 15% improvement in student achievement (Tomlinson, 2001).
+• Research shows that classrooms that use differentiated instruction see a 15% improvement in student achievement (Tomlinson, 2001).

 Expert Quote: